 Animal Studies, Spring 2021

-This Constellation is no longer offered, but the course is still being taught through the English department (see Course Search & Enroll on MyUW).
+This class is no longer offered through the Constellations program, but is still being taught through the English department (see Course Search & Enroll on MyUW).

 What is an animal?
 How should animals be treated?